jquery/jquery-migrate/warnings.md

 **Solution**: It is almost always a mistake to use `.removeAttr( "checked" )` on a DOM element.
 The only time it might be useful is if the DOM is later going to be serialized back to an HTML string.
 In all other cases, `.prop( "checked", false )` should be used instead.

 ### JQMIGRATE: jQuery.fn.offset() requires a valid DOM element
-### JQMIGRATE: jQuery.fn.offset() requires an element connected to a document

 **Cause:** In earlier versions of jQuery, the `.offset()` method would return a value of `{ top: 0, left: 0 }` for some cases of invalid input. jQuery 3.0 throws errors in some of these cases.
-The selected element in the jQuery collection must be a DOM element that is currently in a document.
-Text nodes, the `window` object, plain JavaScript objects, and disconnected elements are not valid input to the `.offset()` method. jQuery *may* throw an error in those cases but in general does not guarantee specific results with invalid inputs.
+The selected element in the jQuery collection must be a DOM element that has a `getBoundingClientRect` method.
+Text nodes, the `window` object, and plain JavaScript objects are not valid input to the `.offset()` method. jQuery *may* throw an error in those cases but in general does not guarantee specific results with invalid inputs.

 **Solution**: Do not attempt to get or set the offset information of invalid input.